drpat @live.ca

 study was stopped early at 60 months because of a significant 44% relative risk

-reduction (RRR) in MI.
+.
 Although there was a 32% increase in risk of bleeding,

 this increase was mostly attributed to easy bruising.